damitagomez23/damitagomez23/README.md

 - 👋 Hi, I’m @damitagomez23
 - I’m a recent grad from the University of Washington (UW) with a degree in Informatics - Data Science
 - I use this space primarily for school projects and side activities.
 - Since hosting a portfolio website costs money, I will be using this README file to list and summarize my coding projects.
 This is also a space for my own record keeping.
 Feel free to click on the links below and take a look.
+Everything listed below is ordered by time.

 # Projects